-Our 2019 Sustainable Living Report was prepared 'in accordance' with the core option of the GRI Standards.
-See our 2019 GRI Index (PDF 414KB) (Opens in new window).
-Our 2020 GRI Index will be available in April.
+Our 2020 sustainability reporting and disclosure was prepared 'in accordance' with the core option of the GRI Standards.
+See our 2020 GRI Index (PDF 425KB).

 The Sustainability Accounting Standards Board (SASB) has industry-specific sustainability standards which identify financially material topics and associated metrics.

 We have prepared a document which summarises where relevant SASB disclosures can be found throughout Unilever’s reporting, based on the standards for the Household & Personal Products sector (the sector in which Unilever is normally classified given that this represents the greater share of our turnover).
 See SASB Mapping for Unilever Sustainability Metrics (PDF 88KB).

 As a founding signatory of the United Nations Global Compact (UNGC), we are committed to living out the Compact's principles on human rights, labour standards, environment and anti-corruption in everyday business operations.

 We report on our activity around the ten UN Global Compact’s Principles covering human rights, labour standards, environmental responsibility and business integrity (anti-corruption) in our annual Global Compact Communication on Progress (COP).